khaledwaleedsamir/Bluetooth-Lamp/README.md

 - The Bluetooth module driver handles communication between the microcontroller and the Bluetooth module.
 - Upon receiving commands via Bluetooth, the application toggles the relay to turn the lamp on or off.
 - Lamp status is displayed on the LCD screen using the LCD driver.
-- LED indicators provide visual feedback on the system's state (lamp status).
+- LED indicator provide visual feedback on the system's state (lamp status).